nufi-official/nufi-dapp-sdk/docs/cardanoNuFiConnect.md

 Simply access `window.cardano.nufi` from anywhere as it is not controlled by the NuFi Widget SDK.

+## Whitelist

+### NuFiConnect mainnet

+To integrate the widget on mainnet, your DApp's domain needs need to be whitelisted.
+Please [contact us](./contact.md) and specify the domains to be whitelisted.

+### On-off ramp service
+If you want a service user to be able to purchase crypto inside the widget using a fiat on-ramp (powered by Moonpay), your DApp's domain needs to be whitelisted.
+Please [contact us](./contact.md) and specify the domains to be whitelisted.

 ## Limitations
 - The terms and conditions will be updated before going to production.